irumeria/tokio-vmess/README.md

 ## Description
 + This program draws from the ylxdzsw's <a href="https://github.com/ylxdzsw/v2socks">v2socks</a> and here rewrite it into an Asynchronous one
 + Socks5 inbound proxy is done.
-Http inbound only completes the part where the target server is ipv4. which is tested by cURL:
+Http inbound only completes the part where the target server is ipv4.
+It is tested by cURL:
 ```bash
 $ curl --proxy 127.0.0.1:18002 $destip
 ````